berlin0489210/ML_Project/README.md

 DISCLAIMER: We have utilized generative AI as a tool to help us in writing the necessary code to scrape data.
 We have used those code snippets to adjust to our requirements of our dataset.

-Note: the notebook used to collect data is implemented in `‘/recipes/Intermediate NotebooksAllRecipes_Scrape.ipynb’`.
+Note: the notebook used to collect data is implemented in `‘/recipes/Intermediate Notebooks/AllRecipes_Scrape.ipynb’`.

 ### TASK 1